link1905/system-design-101/content/docs/web-service/load-balancer.md

 ### Reverse Proxy Pattern

 When running a cluster of service instances, these instances typically reside on different machines with distinct addresses.
 Moreover, instances can be dynamically added or removed.
 As a result, it’s impractical for clients to directly communicate with individual service instances.

-A **Reverse Proxy** is a pattern that exposes a system through **a single entry point**, concealing the underlying internal structure.
+**Reverse Proxy** is a pattern that exposes a system through **a single entry point**, concealing the underlying internal structure.
 Following this pattern, service instances are placed behind a proxy that forwards traffic to them.
 This proxy should be a fixed and discoverable endpoint, often achieved through **DNS**.

 ```d2
 direction: right